 Bake some basic sugar cookies and give kids gel frosting tubes to use as writing utensils.
 They can pipe the gel onto the cookies and write their names, do math problems, write spelling words, and more.
 This is a fun and creative way to “write” without a pencil and paper.
 Plus when they are done, they can eat their work.

 Are you ready to head to the kitchen and whip up a batch of Christmas cookies?
 Consider these 7 learning experiences to tie into holiday cookie baking and see how they can help make the most of the experience.
+Not to mention some much needed life skills!

 - Old Fashioned Sugar Cookies